learnweb/moodle-lifecycletrigger_byrole/README.md

 Course without a reponsible person are marked for the cleanupprocess of the cleanupcourses admin tool.
 ## Settings
 Site administrators choose between all available roles for responsible roles.
-When multiple roles are selected it is sufficient if at least one role is represented in the course.
+When multiple roles are selected it is sufficient if at least one role is represented in the course or in a parent context.
+This means that courses that belong to courses where the specific role is assigned are not deleted.

 Additionally, administrators determine a time period which serves as a queue time until a course is marked for the cleanup process.